Fare-Dash-NYC/Fare-Dash/Press-Release.md

 # Fare-Dash-NYC
-## Press Release
+## Fare Evasion to prison pipeline.

-> Fare Evasion to prison pipeline.
+> If low-income public transit users had access to ressources that helped with MTA fares and were made aware of cop presence in the subways , fewer people will suffer from police harassment and high fines.

 ## Mission Statement
 > Fare Dash is a platform that provides real-time updates of police sightings at stations, and access to reduced MTA fare by allowing users to make onsite reports of police activity and gifting a metro card to those who are eligible with the goal of decreasing the number of people receiving $100 fines for fare evasion.